Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Designing the Address Labels.

-But, ordinary people like me who would like to print on plain paper, or cut and paste on envelopes can try the manual method.
+Ordinary people like me who would like to print on plain paper or cut and paste on envelopes can try the manual method.

-A sample image of the output created from a manually designed Address Label is shown below and we will go through the procedure that needs to prepare them:
+A sample image of the output created from a manually designed Address Label is shown below, and we will go through the procedure needed to prepare them:

 The Design Task

-1. Import the Employees Table from the Northwind.mdb sample database, if you have not done it so far for our earlier sessions.
-Refer to my earlier post
+1. Import the Employees table from the Northwind.mdb sample database if you haven’t already done so in the earlier sessions.
+For guidance on locating the sample database, refer to my previous post.

-Saving Data on Forms, not in Table for the exact location reference of the sample file.
+Saving Data on Forms, not in a Table, for the exact location reference of the sample file.

-Report from Insert Menu and select Design View.
+Select Report from the Insert Menu and select Design View.

 3. Go to the View menu and remove the checkmark from Page Header / Footer and Report Header / Footer options to remove them from the report design, if they are visible.

-4. Draw a Text Box approximately 3.25"' wide at the top and left area of the Detail Section leaving enough space for the border as shown in the design given below: /p
+4. Draw a Text Box approximately 3.25" wide at the top and left area of the Detail Section, leaving enough space for the border as shown in the design given below:

 11. Select the Columns Tab.